-Condensed infectious disease category includes foodborne/waterborne diseases, general infectious disease, HAI/AR, HIV, pan-respiratory, STD, tuberculosis, vaccine preventable diseases, vector-borne/zoonotic diseases, and viral hepatitis.
-Other includes program areas not listed, including but not limited to: medical examiner/coroner, houselessness, OneHealth, EMS, health equity, and others
+\Condensed infectious disease category includes foodborne/waterborne diseases, general infectious disease, HAI/AR, HIV, pan-respiratory, STD, tuberculosis, vaccine preventable diseases, vector-borne/zoonotic diseases, and viral hepatitis.

 Numbers of epidemiologists needed to achieve full capacity

 Overall, respondents reported the need for an additional 755 epidemiologists across all the program areas to achieve full epidemiology capacity.
 The ideal number of epidemiologists, defined as the sum of current and additional, was 2,605.
 Approximately 29% of the current perceived need is unmet.
 To effectively deliver the EPHS, BCHC departments would collectively need at least a 41% increase in epidemiologists (Table 1).